 Tips for making Keto Zuppa Toscana with Cauliflower

 - Another way to make it a bit less zippy is to use a Sweet Italian Sausage.
 I always use Mild Italian Sausage but even that can be a bit spicy.
 I prefer the flavor over the sweet though.
+If you love spice, you can also use a spicy Italian sausage.

 - Make sure to prep and cut all your ingredients ahead of time.
 The Keto Zuppa Toscana with cauliflower recipe actually moves pretty fast so I find it easier it everything is all chopped and ready.